getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 ```

 `for..of` loops can be prematurely stopped, just like other loops, with `break`, `continue`, `return` (if in a function), and thrown exceptions.
 In any of these cases, the iterator's `return(..)` function is automatically called (if one exists) to let the iterator perform cleanup tasks, if necessary.

+**Note:** See "Iterators" in Chapter 3 for more complete coverage on iterables and iterators.

 ## Regular Expressions